Mateis/mateis.github.io/whatdoyouwant/index.md

 It is trade offs.
 Between alternatives.
 Limited resources of time, attention and money.
 People spend on the alternative that they believe/expect gives them results.

 What people like, is possible dependent on what they believe / expection is of its usefulness, or potential for the gratification, of deeper level of needs.

+Not many people like to invest the time to read and understand.
+Most seek more direct and instant wins. (no normative judgement what is more effective; just describing observations)